SmithSamuelM/Papers/whitepapers/kram.md

         + drop the message because it's idempotent relative to the existing cache and exit.
     - Otherwise (authenticator is an attached multi-key signature(s):
         + Lookup the sender key state.
-        + When a change in the sender key state is detected by comparing the partially signed sender keystate database with the current keystate KEL for the sender, then drop the event and exit.
+        + Check the saved sender keystate in the partially signed keystate database.
+When a change in the sender key state is detected by comparing the partially signed sender keystate database with the current keystate KEL for the sender, then drop the event and exit.
 This prevents the message from ever being validated while keeping the timeliness cache in place.
+Note that the sender's key state may have changed while collecting signatures; the signature threshold satisfaction logic must account for this.
+Any previously verified signatures from an old key state are no longer verifiable against a later keystate.
         + Lookup the existing verified signatures for that message ID from the verified signature database.
         + Idempotently add any newly verified signatures to the partially signed verified signature database, using the key (`AID.MID`).
 To do this, first perform a set intersection to remove any already-verified signatures attached to the message.
 Attempt to verify any remaining attached signatures.
 Add all remaining verified signatures to the verified signature database.
 This will collect signatures until the cache timeliness window expires.
-Note that the message itself will have already been added to the partially signed message database when the cache was first created.
+Note that the message itself will have already been added to the partially signed message database using key `AID.MID` when the cache was first created.
         + Add idempotently any non-signature attachments to the associated partially signed attachment databases using key (`AID.MID`).
-        + When the full set of verified signatures satisfies the threshold, accept the message by forwarding it for further message-specific processing along with its verified signatures and other attachments, and remove all associated entries for this key (`AID.MID`) from the verified signature and non-authenticator attachment databases.
+        + Once the new signatures are added, then verify the signature set against the multi-key signing threshold.
+Should the full set of verified signatures satisfy the threshold, accept the message by forwarding it for further message-specific processing along with its verified signatures and other attachments.
+        + In the event that the message and its attachments are forwarded, the partially signed database entries will remain until the prune window closes, upon which all the partially signed database entries will be deleted.
+This allows signatures to continue to be collected even after the threshold is reached.
+In some cases.
+It is desirable to know all who signed, not just the first who meet the threshold.
+The message processing can look back and discover additional signatures up to the time the prune window closes.

 * Otherwise, perform new cache logic below:

 ##### New cache logic when no existing cache is found for the (`AID.MID`):